WCSCourses/NGS_Bio_Africa/README.md

 ### Dates running
-This course runs between 22 March - 9 June 2022
+The current course runs between 22 March - 9 June 2022

+##NB - The module content on this git may not be up to date as the course runs, as it is based on the 2021 materials!

 ## Instructors
 - [Sumir Panji](), University of Cape Town, South Africa